-Support our campaign to keep hearing aids free on the NHS in England for everyone who needs them, regardless of the level of their hearing loss.
+We successfully campaigned to keep hearing aids free on the NHS for everyone who needs them.

 The problem

 Hearing aids are a lifeline to people with hearing loss and have been available on the NHS since 1948.
-But this lifeline is being put at risk.
+But this lifeline was put at risk.

-Since 2014, 13 clinical commissioning groups (CCGs), who buy local hearing aid services for areas of England, have announced proposals to stop giving NHS hearing aids to people with mild or moderate hearing loss.
-This is despite clear evidence of the benefits that hearing aids have for people with mild to moderate hearing loss.
+Starting in 2014, 14 clinical commissioning groups (CCGs) , who buy local hearing aid services for areas of England, announced proposals to stop giving NHS hearing aids to people with mild or moderate hearing loss.
+This was despite clear evidence of the benefits that hearing aids have for people with mild to moderate hearing loss.

 With your help, we fought against each CCG proposal to restrict who gets hearing aids.
-As a result,12 of the 13 CCGs agreed to keep providing hearing aids to everyone who needs them.
+As a result, 13 of the 14 CCGs agreed to keep providing hearing aids to everyone who needs them.

-We continue to fight the one CCG, North Staffordshire, that went ahead and restricted the provision of hearing aids.
+However, North Staffordshire went ahead and restricted the provision of hearing aids.

-North Staffordshire CCG has restricted provision of NHS hearing aids since 2015.
-This forces people in the area to buy expensive hearing aids from private providers, or do without.
+The policy in North Staffordshire meant that people in the area were forced to buy expensive hearing aids from private providers, or do without.

 There is clear and comprehensive evidence of the clinical benefits of providing hearing aids for people with mild to moderate hearing loss.
 Studies have shown that for people with mild to moderate hearing loss, hearing aids improve communication, relationships, self-confidence, social participation and overall health, and that they reduce depression and anxiety.